ajwallacemusic/musical-instruments-search-api/README.md

 To simplify this, I've included a `docker-compose.yml` file that starts up containers for each of these services individually, and connects them on the same docker network.

-All you need to do is clone the project, cd into it and run `docker-compose up`
+All you need to do is clone the project, cd into it and run `docker-compose up`.
+Give it a couple minutes for the ES cluster to get fully set up.
+The logs go by fast, but eventually you'll see the api start up and print the Go Client version and ES Cluster version followed by a bunch of ~'s.

 This creates 3 Elasticsearch nodes, a Kibana dashboard available at `localhost:5601` and the API available at `localhost:8080`.